 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses and significant deficiencies may exist that were not identified.
+However, material weaknesses or significant deficiencies may exist that were not identified.

-423.282.4511 423.246.1725 423.638.8516 828.264.3595 Johnson City Energy Authority dba BrightRidge Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters
+Johnson City Energy Authority dba BrightRidge Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters